robit-man/web-tts-llm-asr/README.md

 ## How it works

 1. **Model boot** – `useWhisperModel`, `useWebLLM`, and `usePiperModel` each spin up their worker/runtime immediately and stream fine-grained progress into shared `ModelStatusCard` components.
-2. **Ingress** – `useAudioRecorder` wraps `MediaRecorder`, normalises microphone blobs to mono 16 kHz buffers, and hands them to Whisper.
+2. **Ingress** – `useAudioRecorder` wraps `MediaRecorder`, normalises microphone blobs to mono 16 kHz buffers, continuously tracks RMS/EQ energy, and auto-stops once 1.3 s of silence is detected.
 3. **Reasoning** – Whisper output seeds the rolling conversation history (plus a concise system prompt). `useWebLLM` keeps a warm `MLCEngine` and calls `chat.completions.create` per turn.
 4. **Egress** – Piper runs inside a worker with the original model-cache/on-device phonemizer pipeline.
 A merged waveform is returned, normalised, trimmed, and played in the UI as soon as it lands.
+5. **Model controls** – The Whisper selector swaps between Tiny/Base/Small checkpoints before recording, while the Piper selector surfaces the first 60 LibriTTS voices (all 904 are ready once the worker is up).
 5. **Offline install** – `vite-plugin-pwa` precaches the app shell and the large WASM artefacts (limit bumped to 35 MB) so the experience keeps working when re-opened.

 ## Notes & troubleshooting